Siphon880gh/obsidian-remove-imgur/Readme.md

 - Image links remain valid when publishing notes online.
 - Imgur has historically offered free, private image hosting.

 However, in **January 2025**, I encountered a critical issue—losing access to my Imgur account.
+Upon researching online, I found that other users have randomly gotten their Imgur accounts deleted or bugged for no reason.
+Therefore, I decided to swore off imgur and stick to only local attachments.
 Since deleted images on Imgur are not immediately removed, I quickly wrote scripts to **scrape, rename, compare, download, and replace** all Imgur-hosted images in my vault.

 This repository contains the scripts I used, rewritten from scratch and introduced into git history in the order they were used.
 This makes it easier to follow the workflow for anyone facing a similar issue.